GregariousMammal/Main-Site/courses.md

 ## CSS in Depth

-I am working on a video course to accompany [this forthcomign release](https://www.manning.com/books/css-in-depth) from Manning.
+I am working on a video course to accompany [this forthcoming release](https://www.manning.com/books/css-in-depth) from Manning.

 ## Become an iOS Developer With Swift

-I wrote the course overview and reviwed the final content for this Berlin based coding school [and their Swift course](https://careerfoundry.com/en/courses/become-an-ios-developer).
+I wrote the course overview and reviewed the final content for this Berlin based coding school [and their Swift course](https://careerfoundry.com/en/courses/become-an-ios-developer).

 ## Swift: Building iOS Apps